secretGeek/today-i-learned-staging/powershell/tokenize_issue.md

 ```

 Note that "ParseInput" directly returns an Abstract Syntax Tree (which is more than I need for this exercise, but super useful when you do need it.) and the `$tokens` variable is a reference to an array of Tokens

+The most powerful property there is "Extent".
+In the table above, `Extent` looks the same as `Text` -- but this is misleading. `Text` is `string`. `Extent` is of type `System.Management.Automation.Language.InternalScriptExtent`.

+And `Extent` contains all of these properties (in this example, with values for the first token, for "echo")

+	File                :
+	StartScriptPosition : System.Management.Automation.Language.InternalScriptPosition
+	EndScriptPosition   : System.Management.Automation.Language.InternalScriptPosition
+	StartLineNumber     : 1
+	StartColumnNumber   : 1
+	EndLineNumber       : 1
+	EndColumnNumber     : 5
+	Text                : echo
+	StartOffset         : 0
+	EndOffset           : 4

 ## PSToken versus Language.Token